Skip to content

 Highlight the text you want to Format, and then select Heading 1, Heading 2, or Heading 3, and so forth.

 Adding a Heading creates a tag in the HTML code.
 What the robots see is H1, H2, H3.
-These HTML “tags” prompt robots to regard this content as priority.
+These HTML “tags” prompt robots to the fact that it is priority content.
 (Go ahead and toggle to HTML mode in your editor to see the tags in action!)

-Similar to adding BOLD or ITALIC to text you want to emphasize to call your readers’ attention, Heading Tags assign a priority to bits of text in the post, for example, Heading 1 top priority, Heading 2, important, Heading 3, less important, and so forth.
+Similar to adding BOLD or ITALIC to text you want to emphasize to call your readers’ attention, for search robots Heading Tags assign a priority to bits of text in the post, for example, Heading 1 top priority, Heading 2, important, Heading 3, less important, and so forth.

-While it may seem like a small matter, breaking your post into parts is an effective way of organizing content for readers—see also the inverted triangle method that we discussed in Easy SEO for WordPress Part I—and prioritizing it for search robots.
+While it may seem like a small matter, breaking your post into parts is an effective way of organizing content for readers—see also the inverted triangle method that we discussed in Part I—and prioritizing it for search robots.
 So use Headings.

 So, that’s it for Part II.
-Next up is:
+Stay tuned for Part III when I’ll cover:

 2. Relevant Posts